 If you’re planning to visit or move to Las Vegas because you’re looking for excitement, things to do & nightlife that never ends, then you’ve come to the right place.
 And we must say that you’ve chosen a great destination that truly offers something for everyone!
 The popularity of Las Vegas does not come as a surprise to anyone.
 Everything from the nightlife to the casinos in Las Vegas are unlike anything that you could ever witness elsewhere which is why there is never really a time when people aren’t storming into the city for fun and leisure.
 With that said, however, people still have their concerns when it comes to the safety of the city – and that too for good reason.
-The crime rate of Las Vegas is not only significantly higher than the national average, but accidents and crashes, too, are extremely common in the city due to rash driving and other scenarios.
+The crime rate of Las Vegas is not only significantly higher than the national average but accidents and crashes, too, are extremely common in the city due to rash driving and other scenarios.
 If you do find yourself in an accident, contact an experienced lawyer right away to discuss your options 702-252-0055.

 Around 4.2 miles in length, the Las Vegas Strip is one of the most easily recognizable and identifiable areas in any city.
 The Strip almost always has quite a number of people walking around and taking in the unparalleled sights and sounds that the area offers.
 Additionally, places like the Bellagio and Caesar’s Palace add to the inherent charm of the strip.